grv87/gradle-keygen-plugin/README.md

 ### Compatibility

 *   Gradle >= 4.4
-*   Developed and tested with JDK 8
+*   Built and tested with JDK 8

 ------------------------------------------------------------------------